-Honestly, you should not be scared of an audit.
-An audit is nothing but a verification of the facts that you have provided to the PMI while filling out the PMP exam application form.
+Honestly, you should not fear an audit; it is nothing but a verification of the facts that you have provided to the PMI while filling out the PMP exam application form.
 The PMI will ask you to submit copies of your education certificates, experience certificates, and training program certificates.

 Now we will discuss what will happen if you fail the audit.